 I/we have read and reviewed the school handbook with my/our child/children.
-We agree to follow these guidelines and understand that as changes occur we will be notified through the school's newsletter and website St. Isidore Receipt of Parent-Student Handbook:
+We agree to follow these guidelines and understand that should any changes occur we will be notified through the school's newsletter.

-Date:
+Receipt of Parent-Student Handbook: Date:

 PLEASE NOTE: This book is meant to be a guideline for school policy and services.
 We reserve the right at any time to amend or add to policies, rules and regulations contained in this handbook, and to make such changes applicable to current and new students when the situation dictates.
-REVISED August 2020
+Failure to sign may result in unenrollment.